tremho/docholiday/README.md

 # Doc Holiday

+There are some unresolved issues below.
+Tracking now:
+- [X] Callback typedefs need work:
+    - [X] uncommented form now working
+    - [X] commented form has issues that imply similar arrow function would also be a problem

+- [X] Now have pushmi-pullyu errors in Semicolon tests.

+Remaining minutiae:
+- [ ] PropExplorer some unassigned commented docs are whack; Semicolon version fixes it

+- __REVERSION!__  <span style="color:darkgreen; font-size:larger"> ☜ You are here</span>
+- [ ] LocObj, LLTuple typedefs no workie.
+- [ ] interface parsing for Hunter/Gatherer example goes awry.

+- [ ] get back to documentation... remember multi-dec behavior and stall warnings
+- [ ] document mixins and union interfaces
+- [ ] validate all test comps

 If your documentation pipeline goes earp a bit too much, and you need to make it O.K., corral your documentation backlog and take a break from disappointing documentation generation